coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

    .. deprecated:: 8.15

-      Redefining a collection, defining a collection with the same name as a variable, and invoking the :cmd:`Proof using` command whenever names of collections and variables overlap are deprecated.
-See the documentation of the warnings below and the warnigns of the :cmd:`Proof using` command.
+      Redefining a collection, defining a collection with the same name as a variable, and invoking the :cmd:`Proof using` command when collection and variable names overlap are deprecated.
+See the warnings below and in the :cmd:`Proof using` command.

    .. exn:: "All" is a predefined collection containing all variables.
 It can't be redefined.